Book Value of Debt Definition

 As we have seen some of the advantages, but this has some disadvantages as well, some of them are as follows:

-- Book value of Debt is not so accurate when it compares with the Market value of Debt.
+- The book value of Debt is not so accurate when it compares with the Market value of Debt.
 As it is derived directly from the financial statements, so it is not affected by current market situations or interest rates.

-- Book value of debt is accounting value of the debt which was recorded as per the historical data or amortization schedule of the debt, which will have less relevance at the time when the company is looking for merger or acquisition or looking for any other external investors for the company.
+- Book value of debt is the accounting value of the debt, which was recorded as per the historical data or amortization schedule of the debt, which will have less relevance at the time when the company is looking for a merger or acquisition or looking for any other external investors for the company.

 There are some limitations of Book Value of Debt when it compares to Market value of Debt, some of the major limitations are as follows,

 - One of the major issues with the Book value of Debt is that all financial statements are updated quarterly or annually.
-If one wants to see the exact amount of debt from the financial statement, one has to wait for quarterly or annual financial statements from the company.
+If one wants to see the exact amount of debt from the financial statement, one has to wait for quarterly or annual financial statements from the companyAnnual Financial Statements From The CompanyAnnual Financial Statements refers to the annual presentation of the entity's financial performance comprising a Balance Sheet, statement of profit and loss, statement of changes in equity, cash flow statement, and notes to the financial statements.
+It provides information to the stakeholders for making financial decisions about the business..

 - It does not give the exact position of the net debt which the company would be having actually.
 To get the exact position of the net debt, we have to consider the market value of Debt.